Crisis Services: Someone to Respond

 Sending help when needed

-You may need someone to come to you during a mental health crisis.
+You may need someone to come to you during a time of increased stress or symptoms related to mental health and substance use concerns.

 County mobile crisis response team

 If a county mobile crisis team can’t come to you, they may send law enforcement.
 Many law enforcement officers who take these calls have completed crisis intervention training.
-The training helps them better understand people having a behavioral health crisis and how to meet their needs.
+The training helps them better understand people experiencing mental health and substance use crisis situations and how to meet their needs.

-First responders (law enforcement, EMS, etc.) paired with behavioral health professionals who provide in-person support where the individual in crisis is located.
-This service is not available in all communities.
+Some communities use a co-responder mobile crisis response model.
+This model features first responders (law enforcement, EMS, etc.) paired with mental health and substance use professionals.
+This team provides in-person support where the individual in crisis is located.

 Glossary